 Marsh said nothing has been decided and that he and Nyhoff are developing recommendations they plan to bring to the City Council’s Finance Committee in December.
 Those recommendations then will go to the full council for discussion and possible adoption.

 Marsh said he would like to cut about $2 million from the city’s current budget year, which ends June 30, and an additional $4 million for the fiscal year that starts July 1.
-His recommendations include:• A citywide hiring freeze, though some key employees would be replaced if they left.
+His recommendations include:

 “My goal is to take all reasonable steps to maintain as much of our public safety as we can,” he said.
 “But there is no way to get the (budget) number that we have to without impacting public safety.”